Dead List: The Elderly in Horror Movies

 Late Phases (Night of the Wolf) (2014)

 Werewolves are loose in the retirement community where a blind army vet Ambrose (Nic D’amici) has reluctantly taken up residence.
 Ambrose’s son grew tired of caring for him and found a condo in a purportedly safe gated elderly community.
-Ambrose firmly believes himself to be vital enough not to need the old-folks home lifestyle, but the violent death of his neighbor and his trusted german shepherd invigorates his protective instincts.
+Ambrose firmly believes himself to be vital enough not to need the old-folks home lifestyle.
+Eventually, the violent death of his neighbor and his trusted German shepherd invigorates his protective instincts.
+Activate the action hero.

-D’Aamici is a fabulous tough-guy actor, and truthfully seems to be a little young to be residing here, but he is the right man for this role.
-There’s still a little action hero in him, but his blindness, more than his age, will be his biggest challenge as he tries to sniff out the werewolves he believes are preying on his neighbors.
+D’Aamici is a fabulous tough-guy actor.
+He seems to be a little young to be residing here, but he is the right man for this role.
+There’s still a little action hero in him.
+Blindness, more than age, will be his biggest challenge in finding the werewolves preying on his neighbors.
 Anyone who has gone through relocating their parents against their will into a retirement community will empathize with these characters who struggle with the arrangement.

 Jill Larson in The Taking of Deborah Logan (2014)